timkay/say/docs/index.rst

   :height: 64

-``say`` is a *template literal function* that makes logging and debugging in JavaScript easier.
+``say`` is a *template literal function* that makes logging and debugging in JavaScript easier and better.

-``say`` provides a concise way to generate lines of output that
+``say`` provides a concise way to generate output that:

 * Displays the file name and line number of the code that generated the output,
 * Displays objects as JSON,
 * Rounds numbers to 3 decimal places,
 * Intelligently handles Error objects,
-* When used with https://github.com/douglascrockford/JSON-js/blob/master/cycle.js, displays objects with cycles,
+* Displays objects with cycles (when used with https://github.com/douglascrockford/JSON-js/blob/master/cycle.js),
 * Conditionally outputs lines based on logging categories

 For more details, see :doc:`reference <reference>`.